prairiehippo/vagrant-php-dev/README.md

-Vagrant Development Environment for Drupal
+Vagrant Development Environment for PHP
 ==========================================

 How to Install: